|of Mayflower Descendants

 1607--The ship was built in England about 1607 it was far from new in 1620 when the average ship lifespan was about 25 years.
 It was a cargo ship and is known to have made voyages to Scandinavia and Spain.
 The cargo was often wine and many believe that years of spilled wine protected the ship against woodworm and the Pilgrims from disease during the voyage.
 A main structural beam between decks split during a storm on the voyage and emergency repairs had to be made with a large house jack the Pilgrims had brought with them.

 Although the exact dimensions are not known, a good approximation can be made from her insurance papers.
 It was about 100 feet long and 25 feet wide at the widest.
 Most cargo ships of the time did not set low with only about 12 feet from the waterline to the keel.
 This led to the ship bobbing quite a bit at sea.
 After one Pilgrim fell overboard and was rescued, passengers were required to stay inside below deck.
-The second deck was called the gun deck and -*/ held several canons, powder room, cargo winches, their small boat and the 102 passengers.
+The second deck was called the gun deck and held several canons, powder room, cargo winches, the Pilgrim's small boat and the 102 passengers.
 The 30 or so crewmen lived in various enclosed places on the main deck.
 A cross section view of the ship is here: http://mayflowerhistory.com/cross-section/.

 July 22, 1620 --The Pilgrim voyage started with those living in the Netherlands boarding the small ship Speedwell at Delfsheven near Leiden on July 22, 1620.
 It sailed to Southampton, England where they meet up with the ship Mayflower and more passengers.
 The Mayflower had sailed down from London and was loading more supplies at Southampton.
 The Speedwell had leaked on the short voyage to England and had to be repaired.
 Finally on August 5th the two ship sailed.